langwatch/langwatch/docs/docs/integration-guides/capturing-metadata.md

 from langchain.llms import ChatOpenAI from langchain.prompts import ChatPromptTemplate

-# Create your LangChain
 model = ChatOpenAI()
 prompt = ChatPromptTemplate.from_template("tell me a joke about {topic}") chain = prompt | model

-# Use the tracer context manager
 with langwatch.langchain.LangChainTracer(
   metadata={
     "user_id": "optional-user-123",